td-ebay-amazon-api/ebay-amazon-api/README.md

 * Top Sellers     (TopSellers)

 ## Known Issues
 * The Amazon product information retrieval is slow.
 The program must be delayed in order to avoid Amazon's per second API call restriction.
-* Any item on Amazon that has an unlisted price (e.g. See price in cart) will default to 0
+* Any item on Amazon that has an unlisted price (e.g. See price in cart) will default to null
 * Amazon price does not take shipping cost into account.
 This is a limitation of the Amazon product advertising API, and cannot be fixed.
 * Output is currently limited to 10 items